 Kelley has been engaged as a guest lecturer at Boston University, Carnegie Mellon University, NYU’s Tisch School of the Arts and Walnut Hill School for the Arts, and she is librettist mentor for Washington National Opera’s 2020 American Opera Initiative.
 She was founding editor of Opera America magazine and a contributor to the New Grove Dictionary of American Music.
 Kelley is resident dramaturg for The Glimmerglass Festival and Washington National Opera, and she has created English supertitles for more than 80 operas.

 Kelley’s work as a collaborative writer is supported and informed by nearly two decades of practicing and teaching yoga and mindfulness.
 She began studying the Ashtanga method in 2005 with Keith Moore (Ashtanga Yoga Studio DC).
 Since 2009 she has studied with Eddie Stern (Ashtanga Yoga New York), and she has made two extended trips to Mysore, India, to study with Sharath Jois.
 Since 2010 Kelley has been engaged to teach mindfulness practices to public school students, teachers and administrators in cities including New York City, Houston, Indianapolis, El Paso and Columbia, SC.

-Upcoming projects include a compact English adaptation of Tchaikovsky’s The Queen of Spades for The Glimmerglass Festival, new productions of Odyssey in Seattle and Boston, Ariadne on Naxos for Cincinnati Opera, and a new immersive opera, written with composer John Glover, for On Site Opera (NYC).
+Upcoming projects include a compact English adaptation of Tchaikovsky’s The Queen of Spades for The Glimmerglass Festival, new productions of Odyssey (in Seattle, Boston, Kentucky and California), Ariadne on Naxos for Cincinnati Opera, and a new immersive opera, written with composer John Glover, for On Site Opera (NYC).